 One needs only to ‘borrow’ what one does not have.
 Not using what could be borrowed leaves one with the lack—and its consequences—that made the borrowing necessary.
 On the other hand if a child can distinguish good from bad advice then the borrowing is unnecessary.
 The child can give as good advice to herself as would be given to her by an adviser.
 But then no adviser is needed and this is precisely what Cohen denies.

-One thought would be that although children are entitled to the same moral consideration as adults it does not follow that children should possess the same package of rights as adults.
 Since children are humans they are surely entitled to the basic human rights.
 But there are some rights possessed by adults which children cannot possess.
 This is a view defended by Brennan and Noggle (Brennan and Noggle 1997).
 The rights which adults possess are ‘role-dependent rights’.
 These are rights associated with particular roles, and possession of the relevant right is dependent on an ability to play the role.
 Thus doctors have rights that their patients do not, and car-drivers have rights that those who have not passed their driving test do not.
 This argument is interesting not least because it does not provide, in respect of their rights, a fundamental distinction between adults and children.
 After all some adults could conceivably possess no more than the basic rights possessed by children since they might have none of the abilities required to play any of the roles associated with the role-dependent rights.

 However it is not obvious that children do have the basic human rights that adults have.
 Central amongst these rights is that of self-determination, that is the right to make choices in respect of one’s own life.
 This right is the basis of derivative rights to marry, have sex, choose one’s work, purse a course of education, and so on.
 But it is just this right that is normally denied to children, and it seems that Noggle and Brennan do deny, in effect, that children have this right.
 If parents can, as Brennan and Noggle think they may, overrule a child’s life-choice it is hard to see how nevertheless the right of choice does not vanish (Brennan and Noggle 1997, 16–17).
 If one adult were to deny that another adult could choose as she wished it would be natural to describe this as a denial of the second adult’s right of choice.